How to increase Site speed to improve SEO results

 Hello!

-The faster your website, the more people will consume your content.
+The faster your website, the more content users will consume and the higher the chance of meaningful interactions.

-Site Speed is a major SEO ranking factor.
-But what exactly is it and how does it improve your SEO score?
-Check out this article to learn more about it!
+Site speed remains a major SEO ranking factor.
+But what exactly does it mean, and how can it improve your SEO performance?
+This article explains the essentials.

 Reduce Bounce Rates